7 Spiritual Books About Angels

 6. Angels & Demons (Robert Langdon)

-So not much of it all takes place in one single night.
+So, not much of it all takes place in one single night.
 The story was great.
 That keeps you on your toes.
-The only negative side is the storyline because the ending was a little bit predictable.
+The only negative side is the storyline because the ending was slightly predictable.
 I felt a little rush toward the end.
 Dan Brown had done a nice job with this series, and it went undiscovered for a while until The Da Vinci Code blew up.

 Angels & Demons